 Kandi Burruss net worth: Kandi Burruss is a singer, songwriter, record producer and television personality who has a net worth of $35 million.
 Kandi Burruss earned her net worth mainly as a former member of the band Xscape and through songwriting and record producing.
 She has had a lot of success with both and went on to win several awards, including a Grammy, for her songwriting.
-Among her successes were the hits "No Scrubs" for TLC, "Bug a Boo," "Bills, Bills, Bills," and "The Writings on the Wall" for the girl group Destiny's child.
+Among her successes were the hits "No Scrubs" for TLC, "Bug a Boo," "Bills, Bills, Bills," and "The Writings on the Wall" for Destiny's Child.
 She wrote songs for many recording artists, including Mariah Carey, Whitney Houston, Alicia Keys, Usher, and many more.
-She was also the executive producer and did the rewrites for Kim Zolciak, her fellow cast member from the Real Housewives of Atlanta, with her song, "Tardy for the Party."
+She was also the executive producer and did the rewrites for Kim Zolciak's song, "Tardy for the Party."